wearebraid/griddle/readme.md

 ![span(4)](./assets/img/span-4.jpg)

-If you need to span across any `extra_gutters` you can pass those as a 2nd argument.
+If you need to span across any `extra_gutters` you can pass those as a 2nd argument to the function.
 ```scss
 .my-element {
   width: span(4, 1); // 34.21053%; assuming a 12-column grid